MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-common-area-phones.md

 ### Using PowerShell

-Use PowerShell when you want to create and assign licenses to a large number of user account at once.
+Use PowerShell when you want to create and assign licenses for more than one user account at once.
 See [Create Microsoft 365 user accounts with PowerShell](/microsoft-365/enterprise/create-user-accounts-with-microsoft-365-powershell?view=o365-worldwide) and [Assign Microsoft 365 licenses to user accounts with PowerShell](/microsoft-365/enterprise/assign-licenses-to-user-accounts-with-microsoft-365-powershell?view=o365-worldwide) for more information.

 ## Step 3 - Set policies for common area phones